anrbn/GATOR/docs/modules/compute/computeengine.md

 **Options:**

--   `--project-id`: The project ID associated with the compute instances.
-(Required)
+-   `--project-id` (Required): The project ID associated with the compute instances.
--   `--email`: The email address for which the SSH key will be generated.
-(Required)
+-   `--email` (Required): The email address for which the SSH key will be generated.
--   `--instance-name`: The name of the instance where the SSH key will be added.
-(Required)
+-   `--instance-name` (Required): The name of the instance where the SSH key will be added.
--   `--zone`: The zone in which the instance is located.
-(Required)
+-   `--zone` (Required): The zone in which the instance is located.

 **Example:**